Hongwu Emperor: Early life

-As rebel
+Rise to power

+Joining the rebels

-The harsh taxation policies, famine, and catastrophic flooding in the Yellow River basin, caused by inadequate flood control measures, led to widespread opposition to the rule of the Mongol Yuan dynasty.
-This discontent was further fueled by the presence of Taoist and Buddhist secret societies and sects, with the most prominent being the White Lotus society.
+The harsh taxation policies and famine, together with catastrophic flooding in the Yellow River basin caused by inadequate flood control measures, led to widespread opposition to the rule of the Yuan dynasty.
+The presence of Taoist and Buddhist secret societies and sects further fueled this discontent, the most prominent being the White Lotus society.
 In 1351, the Red Turban Rebellion erupted and quickly spread throughout northern China.

-Despite the initial disorganization of the Mongol troops, they were able to launch a counteroffensive and advance along the Grand Canal.
-In October 1352, the Mongols captured Xuzhou, causing the rebel commanders Peng Da and Zhao Yunyong to flee south to Haozhou.

-In Haozhou, the Yuan dynasty's power fell in the spring of 1352.
-Guo Zixing, Sun Deya, and three other leaders, with the support of the local elite, organized the army and took control in order to establish order in the city and its surrounding areas.
-The arrival of Peng and Zhao was seen as a clear connection to the rebels in the eyes of the Yuan dynasty.
-Guo submitted to Peng, while his four colleagues submitted to Zhao.
+The initially disorganized Mongol troops were able to launch a counteroffensive and advance along the Grand Canal, a major waterway linking northern and southern China.
+In October 1352, the Mongols captured Xuzhou, causing the rebel commanders Peng Da and Zhao Yunyong to flee south to Haozhou, where the Yuan dynasty's power was declining.
+In Haozhou, Guo Zixing, Sun Deya, and three other leaders, with the support of the local elite, organized the army and established order in the surrounding area.
+Guo joined Peng, while his four colleagues joined Zhao.

-On 15 April 1352, Zhu Yuanzhang arrived in the city.
-Despite starting as a rank-and-file fighter, his exceptional leadership, decisiveness, warrior skills, and intelligence quickly gained him significant authority.
-Not only was Zhu known for his intelligence, but also for his unattractive appearance.
-He swiftly recruited 24 companions, who would eventually become generals in the Ming army, from his acquaintances who had already joined the rebels, and became their leader.
-Thanks to his abilities, he rose to prominence quickly, leading a 700-man squad by the spring of 1353 and becoming Guo's most trusted subordinate.
-Skilled in both military tactics and political maneuvering, he even married Guo's adopted daughter, surnamed Ma.
-A strong relationship developed between Lady Ma and Zhu, which would later give her great influence at court as empress.
-Unlike other leaders of his time, Zhu had a small number of relatives who were appointed to important positions.
-In the unstable political climate, family ties were crucial for ensuring loyalty and reliability.